-Encounters with the Russian Avant-garde compliments the series of six films made by Michael Craig and Copernicus Films about the Russian Avant-garde of the 1920s and 30s.
+The book "Encounters with the Russian Avant-garde" complements the series of six films made by Michael Craig and Copernicus Films about the Russian Avant-garde of the 1920s and 30s.
 It is not only an account or explanation but also an introduction or to be more specific an "encounter" with this exciting phenomenon.
 The title reflects an active relationship: firstly through the experience of living in Moscow for many years, plus a direct encounter with the buildings, the architecture and the very territory in which much of the avant-garde arose and to some extent still exists.
 Encounter suggests something more casual, unexpected and unstructured but also a sense of living in the avant-garde and being part of it.
-After all it was the intention of the Russian Avant-garde to connect with the real lived world and to ‘take art out of the galleries and onto the streets and squares of Moscow'.
+After all it was the intention of the Russian Avant-garde to connect with the real lived world and to take art out of the galleries and onto the streets and squares of Moscow'.